strider-tech/peach-payments/README.md

 ## Installation

+In Laravel versions >= 5.5 the service provider and facade will automatically be registered and enabled.

-Register package service provider and facade in 'config/app.php':
+In older versions of the framework just add the package service provider and facade in 'config/app.php' file:
 ```php
 'providers' => [
     ...